Elite pilots prepare for ‘camping out in the sky’ as they compete in prestigious ballooning race

 The pilots will be launching for this year’s Gordon Bennett competition during an international balloon fiesta that draws hundreds of thousands of spectators to the heart of New Mexico each fall.
 The race has been held in the United States only 13 times before, and this will be the fifth time the Albuquerque International Balloon Fiesta has played host.

-The launch window opens Saturday evening for what is billed as one of the most prestigious events in aviation.
+The launch window opens Saturday evening for what is billed as one of the biggest events in aviation.
+The winner is the one who flies the farthest distance.

 Some worry that the massive spheres could be mistaken for Chinese spy balloons as they traverse the upper reaches of America’s airspace.
 But the pilots who will be racing aren’t worried.
 They’re more concerned about charting a course that will keep them out of bad weather and give their hydrogen-filled balloons a path to victory.